-The Leica D-LUX (Typ 109) and the Panasonic Lumix DC-G9 are two digital cameras that were announced, respectively, in September 2014 and November 2017.
+The Leica D-LUX (Typ 109) and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in September 2014 and November 2017.
 The D-LUX Typ 109 is a fixed lens compact, while the G9 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
 The Leica has a resolution of 12.7 megapixels, whereas the Panasonic provides 20.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |12.7 MP, Four Thirds Sensor||20.2 MP, Four Thirds Sensor|

 |4K/30p Video||4K/60p Video|